-Another newer type of motor out there is called a mid drive.
-If used properly it can be very efficient on hills and great for off road mountain climbing.
+Mid-Drive Motors Another newer type of motor out there is called a mid drive.
+If used properly it can be very efficient on hills and good for off road mountain climbing.
 It utilizes all the existing gears of your bicycle, which can be hard on them, and the motor mounts low on the frame by the pedal crank.
-Here at Electric Bike Solutions we have been looking for a reliable and cost competitive model to offer.
-As of May 2017 we found the best solution.
-A very quiet and powerful mid-drive motor combined with a high quality bicycle for a turnkey complete setup.
-After a lot of searching this is the optimum solution at an affordable price.
-Check the details here.
-The challenge had been as follows:
+The challenges are as follows:

 1. More expensive than a hub-motor.
 2. Mid-drives are generally noisier than a hub motor.
 3. Mid-drive kits are more complex to install than a simple hub.
 4. Shifting a mid drive electric bike can be a real pain.
 With a hub motor bike like ours, the only reason to use gears is to get the right pedal cadence which usually means just staying in the higher gears.
 Think manual transmission for the mid-drive and automatic transmission for the hub motor.
 5. Mid drives are not as stealthy as our hub motor bikes.
 6. Mid drives have more moving parts and therefore tend to be less reliable than our hub motor kits.